Balli Kombëtar: History

-Although Këlcyra and Frashëri had initiated opposition actions against the Italian authorities almost from the beginning of the fascist occupation in 1939, they had practically not developed any military organization for open struggle against the invader.
-Albanian nationalists from the end of 1942 began an irregular fight against the Italian garrisons.

-The Balli Kombëtar was officially founded in November 1942 by joining the efforts of a series of nationalists.
-It tried to find an agreement with the Albanian partisans of communist affiliation, led by Enver Hoxha and grouped in the "Movement of National Liberation" (LANÇ, for its acronym in Albanian), trying to attract them to the nationalist cause.
-However, the Balli Kombëtar condemned any cooperation of the LNC with the Yugoslav partisans, whom it considered natural enemies of Albania, which would soon be a deal breaker.
+The Balli Kombëtar was officially founded in November 1942 by Midhat Frashëri, joining the efforts of a series of nationalists to resist Italian occupation.
+It was led by Frashëri and Ali Këlcyra.
+It tried to find an agreement with the Albanian Partisans of communist affiliation, led by Enver Hoxha and grouped in the "Movement of National Liberation" (LANÇ, for its acronym in Albanian), trying to attract them to the nationalist cause.
+However, the Balli Kombëtar condemned any cooperation of the LNC with the Yugoslav Partisans, whom it considered natural enemies of Albania, which would soon be a deal breaker.

 With Italy on the brink of defeat in 1943, the Albanian National Liberation Movement (LANÇ) and the Balli Kombëtar organized a meeting in the village of Mukje.
 The Balli Kombëtar entered into a fragile alliance with the communist-led LANÇ, and acted as a resistance group against the Italians.
 Following the Mukje Agreement, the vague mutual tolerance that had existed between the Ballists and LANÇ quickly evaporated.
 The Allies too could not guarantee that Kosovo would be a part of Albania, because they stood for the restoration of occupied nations under their borders as they existed prior to World War II.